Fred Channell

-Fred Channell (5 May 1910 – 1975) was a professional footballer who played for Harwich & Parkeston, Haywards Heath, Peterborough & Fletton United, Northfleet United and Tottenham Hotspur.
+Frederick Charles Channell (6 May 1910 – 6 August 1976) was a professional footballer who played for Harwich & Parkeston, Haywards Heath, Peterborough & Fletton United, Northfleet United and Tottenham Hotspur.

 Football career

 The full back started his playing career as an outside-left forward at Harwich & Parkeston before joining Haywards Heath Town.
 In 1930 Channell had his first spell at Tottenham.
 After a trial in 1931 at Clapton Orient he moved to Peterborough & Fletton United.
 He went on to play for the Spurs nursery club Northfleet United, Channell rejoined the Lilywhites in 1933 to go on to play 109 matches and scoring a single goal in all competitions for the White Hart Lane club.